mozilla-ai/speech-to-text-finetune/README.md

 4. Configure `config.yaml` with the model, Common Voice dataset repo id of HF and hyperparameters of your choice.
 5. Finetune a model by running: `python src/speech_to_text_finetune/finetune_whisper.py`

+## Troubleshooting

+If you are having issues / bugs, check our [Troubleshooting](https://mozilla-ai.github.io/speech-to-text-finetune/getting-started/#troubleshooting) section, before opening a new issue.

 ## License